Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Discussion

+Our novel simulation-based debiased estimator, the adaptive indirect estimator, corrects the clamping bias in DP mechanisms in a flexible and general way, which when combined with the parametric bootstrap results in consistent and powerful private statistical inference.

-While not unique to our work, one of the main limitations of the parametric bootstrap is the need for a fully parametric model. \citet{ferrando2022parametric} combined asymptotic approximations with the parametric model to circumvent this issue in a linear regression setting.
-Further research could analyze the theoretical guarantees of such approximations and whether our results would be compatible with this approach.
+While not unique to our work, one of the main limitations of the parametric bootstrap is the need for a parametric model.
+Due to the challenges of statistical inference on privatized data, parametric assumptions are common in the literature (e.g., \citealp{karwa2018finite,bernstein2018differentially,ju2022data,chen2025particle,awan2025simulation}).
+In Section \ref{sec:pb:non-smooth}, we show that surrogate models can be used to obtain valid inferences, illustrating some robustness to model mis-specification.
+Alternatively, \citet{ferrando2022parametric} combined asymptotic approximations with the parametric model to circumvent this issue in a linear regression setting.
+Further research could develop other methods to quantify the sensitivity to model mis-specification and/or allow for more flexible models.

 Another concern is the computational cost of optimization with respect to $\theta$ in the indirect estimator when $\theta$ is high-dimensional.
-One direction of future work is to use more powerful gradient-based optimization tools with automatic differentiation to reduce computational cost.
+Fortunately, our procedure scales well with the other parameters, as it is linear in both $R$ and $B$.
+If the summary $s$ can be computed in linear time, in terms of the sample size, then the procedure is linear in $n$ as well.
+We can roughly express the computational complexity of the ADI estimator as $O(R\cdot B\cdot S(n)\cdot p^{2.373}\cdot \mathrm{Opt}(d))$, where $S(n)$ is the time to compute $s$ on a sample of size $n$, $p^{2.373}$ is the fastest algorithm (to our knowledge) to invert a $p\times p$ matrix, which is needed for ADI \citep{alman2021refined}, and $\mathrm{Opt}(d)$ represents the time to solve the indirect inference optimization problem with a $d$-dimensional parameter, which depends on the setting.
+A direction of future work is to explore gradient-based optimization tools with automatic differentiation to reduce the computational cost in the optimization step.
 Another direction is to identify the important dimensions of the parameter so that we can use a combination of an indirect estimator for these important dimensions and other debiased estimators for the other dimensions.
 Recent work related to this direction includes the composite indirect inference method \citep{gourieroux2018composite}, which used several auxiliary model criteria instead of a unified criterion $\rho_n$ to allow parallel optimization for better computational efficiency and speed.

 While we aimed to make our assumptions as streamlined and interpretable as possible, the conditions remain highly technical.
 Future work could investigate alternative assumptions as well as special cases that are sufficient for our assumptions to hold.